Toll Free USA & Canada: 1-800-704-6234

 UK & International Inquiries: 1-904-638-6280

-Arrive in Quito (or Guayaquil) anytime today and private transfer to your hotel for a morning departure tomorrow to the Galapagos Islands.
+Arrive in Quito (or Guayaquil) anytime today and transfer to your hotel for a morning departure tomorrow to the Galapagos Islands.

 Departure from Quito or Guayaquil to Baltra Airport – Galapagos Islands (approx. two- and half -hour flight).
 Passengers will be picked up at the airport by their guides and taken to the pier to board the boat.

 Egas Port (Santiago Island).
 Wet landing.
 This visitor site located at the northwestern portion of Santiago Island, and of important geologic interest, features extensive lava flows believed to have been formed during the last quarter of the 19th century.
 Egas Port´s black volcanic sandy beach was visited by Darwin in 1835.
 The unique, truly striking layered terrain is home to a variety of animals including the bizarre yellow-crowned night heron and marine wildlife including lobster, starfish and marine iguanas that graze on algae beds alongside Sally light foot crabs.
 Often you will see colonies of endemic fur seals swimming in cool water volcanic rock pools.